 - How do you know when cooked beans have gone bad?

-- Do green beans go bad in the fridge?
+- Do cooked beans go bad?

 - Can I eat week old beans?

-- Can you freeze fresh green beans?
+- Can I freeze cooked beans?

 - Are leftovers good after 7 days?